Princess Sarah (TV series)

 Princess Sarah is a 2007 Philippine television drama series broadcast by ABS-CBN.
-The series is based on Frances Hodgson Burnett's novel A Little Princess.
+The series is loosely based on Frances Hodgson Burnett's novel A Little Princess and its Japanese anime adaption Princess Sara.
 Directed by Don M. Cuaresma and Nuel C. Naval, it stars Sharlene San Pedro.
 It aired on the network's Primetime Bida line up and worldwide on TFC from November 12 to December 21, 2007, replacing Kokey and was replaced by Spring Waltz.

-The series was shot in Camp John Hay in Baguio and the Coconut Palace in Manila instead of India and London during the Late Victorian Era (including Second Boer War) and World War I. Unlike the 1995 Filipino film and the 1985 Japanese anime series it was based from, which in turn was based on Burnett's original novel, the teleserye adaptation took even more creative liberties from the original story, with Ram Dass being depicted as a female sorceress, Lavinia as Miss Minchin's daughter, and fantasy elements being introduced in the story.
+The series was shot in Camp John Hay in Baguio and the Coconut Palace in Manila instead of India and London during the Late Victorian Era (including Second Boer War) and World War I. Unlike the 1995 Filipino film and the 1985 Japanese anime series it was based from, which in turn was based on Burnett's original novel, the teleserye adaptation took even more creative liberties from the original story, with Ram Dass being depicted as a female sorceress, Lavinia as Miss Minchin's daughter, and fantasy elements being introduced to the story.

 This series was streaming on Jeepney TV YouTube channel.

 Plot

 Sarah Crewe studies in a boarding school for rich girls.
-Although motherless, Sarah is rich in love showered by her father, Captain Cristopher Crewe.
+Although motherless, Sarah is rich in love showered by her father, Captain Christopher Crewe.
 One day her father has to leave for an expedition and is lost and presumed dead.

 The sufferings of Sarah begin, as she was reduced to poverty and was forced to live a life as a servant in Miss Minchin's seminary.